vfmd/vfmd-spec/specification.md

 consuming only part of the input, the HTML parser might not know whether it's in the "within the contents of a well-formed [verbatim HTML element]" state, or it's in the "within the contents of a not-well-formed [verbatim HTML element]" state.
-So, in order to find the end of the paragraph without backtracking, it is suggested that an implementation employ the following design:

-  * When an opening tag of a [verbatim HTML element] is encountered, keep in mind that it could turn out to be either a well-formed HTML element, or a not-well-formed HTML element
-  * Keep track of what the [block-element end line] for the paragraph would have been in either case
-  * When it becomes clear whether the HTML element is well-formed or not, pick the appropriate choice for the [block-element end line]
+To handle the input as defined in this specification, an implementation might have to use either look-ahead or backtracking.
+In either case, it is suggested that the implementation optimize for the case where the HTML in the input is well-formed.

 <h2 id="interpreting-block-elements">Interpreting block-elements</h2>